 If you choose to be automatically enrolled in the GTA-GRA plan, please make sure to update your home address on MyPack Portal to the location you would like to receive your health insurance card.
 If you would like to print out a temporary card, please visit the GSSP website for further information.

 Please refer to the Residency page on the left side menu for details and instructions.

-For more information about the Graduate Student Support Plan, please review the GSSP Handbook.
+For more information about the Graduate Student Support Plan, please visit the Graduate School’s website.

 All GTAs are assigned work space and the allocation of space may change depending on need and demand associated with the number of GTAs selected and awarded each year.
 The GTA work spaces are located on the second floor of the 1911 Building.
 You will be assigned a desk.
 The desks are set up to accommodate personal laptops and come with storage space for books, etc. Please see the Graduate Services Coordinator, Daniel Corn for specific questions about accessing space.
 Mr. Corn’s office is located in room 205 of the 1911 Building and he is responsible for room scheduling, key agreements, check-out and pick ups.

 Computer, Printers and Copiers